 What is the implications of this change for startups?

 Before the 2018 change, most investors were only investing once companies were granted the advance assurance.
 They wanted to know they were eligible for the tax relief.

 Now, startup should know who their investors will be before applying but investor will commit to investing only if they know they are eligible.
 It is a bit of a catch-22.
 Ideally, startup should onboard enough investors to be able to put names on their application form.

 Moreover, this change is not well-known so a lot of unaware startups might apply without their investors details and see their application rejected.
 This is time consuming.

 SEIS advance assurance is an important tool for your funding rounds so don’t run the risk your investors may not benefit from it anymore because of this requirement change.

 I hope this helps!
-If you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session We’ll talk you through your needs and answer the questions you may have.
+If you still have questions about SEIS, check our FAQs in here and if you’re unsure about the legal advice that you or your startup require, we offer a Free Legal Session where we’ll talk you through your needs and answer the questions you may have.
 Book a session here.